biesiada/certificates/README.md

 ### Stay Tuned!

-Thank you for visiting!
+Thank you for visiting.
 Be sure to stay tuned for more exciting updates and content in the future.